Undergraduate Courses

 How does a swarm of honeybees collectively decide on a new site for their hive?
 When a mother mouse protects her young, are her behaviors genetically determined?
 Why do ravens share food with each other?
 This course is an introduction to behavioral ecology, which asks why animals act the way they do, how their behaviors have been shaped by natural selection, and how these behaviors influence their surroundings.
 We will first discuss behaviors at the individual level, then move to reproductive behaviors.
 The final section of the course will focus on social evolution, the origins of cooperation, and human behavioral ecology.
 C. Riehl

 The study of how animals function with emphasis on the integration of physiological processes at the cellular, organ, and whole organism levels in ecological and evolutionary contexts.
 Comparisons among species and higher taxa are used to illustrate general physiological principles and their evolutionary correlates.
-Three lectures, one three-hour laboratory.
-Prerequisite: 210 or 211.
 Staff

-EEB 321 Ecology: Species Interactions, Biodiversity and Society Fall STL
+EEB 321 Ecology: Species Interactions, Biodiversity and Society Fall SEL

 How do wild organisms interact with each other, their physical environments, and human societies?
-Lectures will examine a series of fundamental topics in ecology -- herbivory, predation, competition, mutualism, species invasions, biogeographic patterns, extinction, climate change, and conservation, among others--through the lens of case studies drawn from all over the world.
+Lectures will examine a series of fundamental topics in ecology - herbivory, predation, competition, mutualism, species invasions, biogeographic patterns, extinction, climate change, and conservation, among others - through the lens of case studies drawn from all over the world.
 Readings will provide background information necessary to contextualize these case studies and clarify the linkages between them.
-Precepts and fieldwork will explore the process of translating observations and data into an understanding of how the natural world works.
+Labs and fieldwork will explore the process of translating observations and data into an understanding of how the natural world works.
 R. Pringle

 EEB 324 Theoretical Ecology Spring QR

 Current and classical theoretical issues in ecology and evolutionary biology.
 Emphasis will be on theories and concepts and on mathematical approaches.
 Topics will include population and community ecology, epidemiology and evolutionary theory.
-Two lectures, one preceptorial computer laboratory.
-Prerequisite: one year of calculus.
 S. Levin

-EEB 325 Mathematical Modeling in Biology and Medicine not offered this Fall
+EEB 325 Mathematical Modeling in Biology and Medicine Fall

 How can mathematical modeling help to illuminate biological processes?
 This course examines major topics in biology through the lens of mathematics, focusing on the role of models in scientific discovery.
 Students will learn how to build and analyze models using a variety of mathematical tools.
 Particular emphasis will be placed on evolutionary game theory.
 Specific topics will include: the evolution of cooperation and of social behavior from bacteria to humans; the evolution of multicellularity; the somatic evolution of cancer; virus dynamics (within host and within populations); and multispecies interactions and the evolution of mutualisms.
 C. Tarnita

-EEB 327 Immune Systems: From Molecules to Populations Fall STN
+EEB 327 Immune Systems: From Molecules to Populations Fall SEN

 Why is there immunological polymorphism in animal populations?
 Why do immune systems work as they do?
 This course examines the theories of host-parasite coevolution, including optimal host resource allocation to immune defense in light of parasite counter-strategies, and assesses the empirical evidence by which these theories are tested.
 Students look at the evolutionary ecology of mechanisms used by immune systems to recognize and kill parasites, finding similarities across animal taxa.
 Finally, students will map immune mechanisms onto host phylogenies to understand the order in which different mechanisms arose over evolutionary time.
 A. Graham